-CLIMATE, PLANTS AND ANIMALS It doesn't rain very often in this area.
+CLIMATE AND OUR PLANTS AND ANIMALS It doesn't rain very often out here.
 The region has an annual average of 200mm or less.
 It can be scorchingly hot - the maximum summer temperature can reach above 50 degrees but in winter temperatures may drop to below zero degrees.
 Rainfall patterns are seasonal, erratic and often dramatic.
-The abundance of life you see as you travel these tracks will depend on the season the region is experiencing.
+The abundance of life you see as you travel these tracks will depend on the season the region is currently experiencing.
 The best rains occur in the summer when monsoonal depressions from the tropics push down deep into the region.
 Plants then flourish, stock numbers increase and native animal numbers boom.
 In dry times, this country is lean and all life keeps a low profile.
 Vegetation and wildlife concentrate around refuges, such as waterholes and drainage lines.
-Plants Grasses and some wildflowers usually germinate after summer rains - winter rains bring the best displays of wild flowers and herbage.
+OUR PLANTS Grasses and some wildflowers usually germinate after summer rains - winter rains bring the best displays of wild flowers and herbage.
 Timing and temperature affect germination.
 Plants have evolved to survive long periods of drought until the right conditions return to trigger germination and growth.
 When this happens this country can be transformed with vast spreads of ephemeral annual flowers adorning the dunes of the Tirari, Strzelecki and Simpson Deserts.
 Lush stands of Showy Groundsel and Verbina make an unexpected splash of colour along drainage lines and are often accompanied by masses of colourful Pop Saltbush lining the roadside verges.
-Frankenia This hardy sea-heath grows well on the areas between sand dunes.
+FRANKENIA This hardy sea-heath grows well on the areas between sand dunes.

-Bauhinia

-Queensland
+SALTBUSH Saltbush can grow in saline soils.
+There are many perennial and annual saltbushes found in a variety of habitats, from dunes to claypans to watercourses.
+You'll see it often along the tracks.

+Oueensland

 Bean Tree.
 These

 drought resistant

 trees are common

 along the Cooper

 and Strzelecki

 Creeks.
 Aboriginal

 people mixed

 the blossom and

-Saltbush Saltbush

-can grow in saline

-soils.
-There are

-many perennial

-saltbushes found

-dunes to clavpans

-to watercourses.
+nectar to ferment

-You'll see it often along the tracks.

-in a variety of

-habitats, from

-and annual

-nectar to ferment into a drink.
+into a drink.
 Burke and Wills boiled the distinctive seed pods describing their taste as being similar to chestnut.